-Lauren Liberati-Conant, Red Fox (4-5) Teacher is a dual-certified New York state licensed teacher, with certification in Educational Theater (K-12) and English (7-12).
+Lauren Liberati-Conant, Theater Specialist is a dual-certified New York state licensed teacher, with certification in Educational Theater (K-12) and English (7-12).
 She received her Master of Arts degree from New York University in 2009, and her Bachelor of Fine Arts in Acting from Rutgers University in 1999.
 Lauren happily taught the Gray Wolves from 2012 – December 2014 before going on maternity leave.
-She is delighted to be back for her fourth year at Mountain Road School and organizing the theater program.
+She is delighted to be back for her fifth year at Mountain Road School and organizing the theater program.
 Before coming to Mountain Road Lauren taught at an urban middle school called Achievement Academy Charter School in Albany, NY where she taught Latin, English and Math.

 Her most fulfilling theater work to date has been here at Mountain Road School where she has co -written and directed school plays, The Twelfth Stone (2013) and The Egg (2014) with her students.
 Students take on the roles of playwrights, directors, prop masters, costume designers, scenic artists, stage managers and runners.

-Dan Corral, Spanish Teacher and Flying Deer Educator, has been working with kids for the better part of a decade, borrowing from the wilderness awareness cultural mentoring model as well as his own zest for life and fun.
+Dan Corral, Nature Specialist and Preschool Partner, has been working with kids for the better part of a decade, borrowing from the wilderness awareness cultural mentoring model as well as his own zest for life and fun.
 The Mountain Road School community is dear to his heart as he draws on his extensive travels in Spanish-speaking world to bring to our students his knowledge of Spanish language and culture.
 In his own words, Dan feels blessed to be a member of this community and to have pretty much the coolest job in the world – getting to spend quality time in the beautiful Mtn Rd outdoors and classrooms with the wonderful, vibrant children of our tribe.